yagasoft/Logger/README.md

 	+ Adjust text size
 	+ Limit number of entries (only visually -- full log saved to disk)
 	+ Toggle 'hide on close (x)', which minimises to tray on supported platforms
+	+ Capture the console output and error streams from the currently running application
+	+ Show only errors added to the log
 	+ All options are persistent

 ### Defaults: